ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 your results.
 In conjunction with the instructor select a data set and project.

 Several are suggested below.
-You are encouraged to develop you own research problem.
+You are strongly encouraged to develop you own research problem.

 It is expected that your project will take 40-60 hours of work at the minimium

-to do data analysis and write up your paper.
+to do the data analysis and write up your paper.
 You will have to become familiar

-with the microwave sensor and how it works, the data set, how to read and analyze
+with the particular microwave sensor and how it works, the data set, how to read and analyze

-the data, and conduct an original analysis of the data.
+the data, and then conduct an original analysis of the data.
 You will be expected to

 The goal of this assignment is to give you some experience at looking at a